luslab/spacemap-peptide-analysis/README.md

 - `SPACEmap_released_fraction_overlap_with_SPACE.tsv` - Released peptides from SPACEmap also present in proteins from SPACE.

-- `SPACEmap_crosslinked_fraction_overlap_with_SPACE_protein.fa` - Sequences of proteins that have at least one peptide from the SPACEmap crosslinked fraction.
+- `SPACEmap_crosslinked_fraction_overlap_with_SPACE_protein.fa` - Sequences of proteins that have at least one crosslinked peptide from SPACEmap.

-- `SPACEmap_released_fraction_overlap_with_SPACE_protein.fa` - Sequences of proteins that have at least one peptide from the SPACEmap released fraction.
+- `SPACEmap_released_fraction_overlap_with_SPACE_protein.fa` - Sequences of proteins that have at least one released peptide from SPACEmap.

 - `SPACEmap_crosslinked_fraction_overlap_with_SPACE_protein.fa.tsv` - InterProScan results on `SPACEmap_crosslinked_fraction_overlap_with_SPACE_protein.fa`.